picosh/.github/profile/README.md

 One thing we have noticed is the ever-expanding number of features that get added to a project over time.
 Without restraint, projects quickly expand until they require a team to maintain.
+We want to resist the urge to continuously grow our projects.
+Relatively small, self-contained projects are what get us excited about engineering and it motivates us to hone our craft.

 ## goals